trinhvihien/case-study-geocomply/project.structure.md

 - reporter.js exectuted and take the json file exports to html format

 ### cucumber.js
-- a cucumber config file, to setup features, steps directories.
-What kinds of report to use with cucumberJs
+- a cucumber config file, to setup features, steps directories, define what kinds of report to use with cucumberJs

 ### tests/uploadFile.spec.ts
 - demo for using pure playwright for writing test.
 Traditional style for writing test (non BDD style)